jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 **TL;DR:** [JSON Web Tokens (JWTs)](https://auth0.com/resources/ebooks/jwt-handbook) can be used to authorize requests to HTTP APIs built on AWS API Gateway.
 This tutorial will walk you through integrating Auth0 with such an HTTP API.

 ---
-​

 ## An introduction to HTTP APIs in API Gateway
-​

 AWS API Gateway offers several solutions for building scalable APIs.
 [AWS HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html) are simple APIs that receive HTTP requests and send them to [Integrations](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-concepts.html#http-api-concepts.integrations) such as another public HTTP endpoint or an AWS Lambda.
 Unlike API Gateway's REST APIs, HTTP APIs can’t leverage other AWS services, such as AWS Identity and Access Management (IAM), as _Authorizers_: services that allow or restrict API access to clients based on criteria such as user, roles, IP addresses, and so on.

 HTTP APIs can, however, use JSON Web Tokens (JWTs) to provide access control using a **JWT Authorizer**.

 ## What is a JWT Authorizer?
-​

 A JWT Authorizer configures the endpoint of your HTTP API to expect a token, created by an Identity Provider such as Auth0, to be provided in HTTP requests to the API.
 The Authorizer will validate the token and ensure the requesting client is allowed to access the endpoint.
 JWT Authorizers can also optionally restrict access based on authorization scopes in the JWT.

 A benefit of JWT Authorization is the ability to pair existing identity provider solutions with the low overhead of HTTP APIs.
 This provides security and authorization without needing to rely on heavier processes such as AWS IAM or resource policy files.

 ## What will you build?

-In this tutorial, you’ll learn how to add a JWT Authorizer to an HTTP API, using Auth0 as the identity provider. ​You’ll be building an HTTP API on AWS using API Gateway, a Lambda function, and DynamoDB.
-The API will support both GET and POST requests and read/write data from a DynamoDB table.
-POST requests will be restricted to authorized users and GET requests will be unauthorized, meaning anyone can access them.
+In this tutorial, you’ll learn how to add a JWT Authorizer to an HTTP API, using Auth0 as the identity provider.
+You’ll be building an HTTP API on AWS using API Gateway, a Lambda function, and DynamoDB.
+The API will support both `GET` and `POST` requests and read/write data from a DynamoDB table. `POST` requests will be restricted to authorized users and `GET` requests will be unauthorized, meaning anyone can access them.

 Your API will manage the creation and retrieval of a simple public wish list of items, similar to Amazon's Wish List functionality.
 Anyone will be able to read the wish list, but only authorized users will be able to add items to the list.